zhendrikse/tdd/tdd-katas/manhattan-distance/manhattan-distance-python/README.md

    with it("has zero distance to itself"):
       expect(manhattanDistance(point_a, point_a)).to(equal(0))
    ```
      b.
 Implement the `manhattanDistance()` function in the most stupid way possible, just to make the test pass.
-For this it is also necessary to add a constructor to the `Point` class, but may still be empty!
+For this, it is also necessary to add a constructor to the `Point` class, but may still be empty!

      c.
 After the test is green, you may want to refactor the hard-coded return value into the `Point` class.